haeggee/sergio_jax/README.md

-# SERGIO-JAX: Fast simulation of single-cell gene expressions
+# SERGIO-JAX: Fast Simulation of Single-Cell Gene Expressions

 This is a JAX implementation of [SERGIO](https://www.sciencedirect.com/science/article/pii/S2405471220302878), a simulator for single-cell gene expressions guided by gene regulatory networks (GRNs).
 It is up to 100x faster than the original implementation and can be used to simulate large datasets (~ thousands of genes and cells) within a few seconds on a consumer laptop.